anishrana2001/Openshift/RHCSA-V.9.3/11 Password_change.md

 - Step 1.
 When the boot-loader menu appears, press Esc to interrupt the countdown.
 - Step 2.
 Use the cursor keys to select the kernel entry and then press `e` to edit the current entry.
 - Step 3.
 Move the cursor to the line that starts with the `linux` text.
 - Step 4.
-Remove any console= option from the line.
+Remove any `console=` option from the line and then
+- Step 5.
+Append a space followed by the `rw init=/bin/bash` option to the end of the line and then Press Ctrl+X to boot by using the modified configuration.

 ---